siran/writing/books/A Maxwell Universe - Part III/A Maxwell Universe - 540 Part V — The Render (The CRT Universe).md

 * **The Consensus:** When 8 billion people agree that "Walls are Solid," we are collectively applying a magnetic field that forces the Stylus to trace the "Wall" loop at that coordinate.
-* **The Miracle:** If we collectively ceased to observe the wall—if we turned off the Deflection Coils—the Stylus would stop tracing that loop.
+* **The Constraint:** The stability of macroscopic objects depends on long-lived global constraints maintained by collective coherence.
+If we collectively released this constraint (consciously or unconsciously), the Stylus would simply cease to trace that loop.
 The wall would not "crumble"; it would simply cease to be rendered.

 ## Volumetric Reality (The Hologram)